-1) at this time I have been unable to arrive at a probably cause of this sighting.
+1) at this time I have been unable to arrive at a probable cause of this sighting.
 The three observers seem to be stable, reliable persons, especially the two patrolmen.
 I viewed the area of the sighting and found nothing in the area that could be the probable cause.
 Pease AFB had five B-47 aircraft flying in the area during this period but I do not believe that they had any connection with this sighting.

 Ignoring or missing the above important points:

 It would seem McGaha and Nickell somehow missed or ignored these primary, and fairly obvious points.
 Yet, they have loudly proclaimed a solution for the case.
 The real question is . . . if they were really giving it honest, serious, scientific thought, how could they possibly have missed the above six points?
 Is their science that bad? . . . especially problems 1, 2 and 3.
 Also, does it seem as though they really read the truly critical witness testimonies?

 BTW, at this point if anyone still isn't convinced M & N's theory doesn't fly (most likely, some CSI members), he/she can take a look at the in-depth technical aspects of same offered by researcher Martin Shough who responded to that previous UFO UpDates post-snippet by Ledger.